Genealogy DNA Testing—A Case Study

 By combining DNA testing with sound genealogical research, a plausible theory can be put forth.
 John Carpenter had a daughter named Mary, who married Robert Medlock in 1805 in the neighboring county.
 John Carpenter is named as the father of the bride on the marriage bond.
 Robert and Mary Medlock moved to Missouri shortly after their marriage, and before the birth of Levi Carpenter in Green County, Kentucky in 1810.
 They can be eliminated as Levi’s parents, both through genealogical research and DNA testing.
 The Medlock theory obviously developed out of a misunderstanding many decades ago.

-Richard’s Y-DNA matched 67 for 67 markers with three Greer descendants, who trace their Greer lineage into North Carolina.
+Richard’s Y-DNA matched 37 for 37 markers with four Greer descendants, who trace their Greer lineage into North and South Carolina.
 There were Greers living in Green County, Kentucky by 1808, the year before Levi’s conception.
 Benjamin Greer came from North Carolina, and he had several sons.
 Studying land records and tax lists allowed us to plot their location on a topographical map.
 They lived about 15 to 20 miles away from John Carpenter.
 It is more than likely that Benjamin or one of his sons fathered Levi.
 Genetic research and genealogy research combined to solve a mystery many generations old!

 Let us help you determine if a DNA test might resolve your difficult genealogy problems!

 Raquel Lindaas, Accredited Genealogist®, Heritage Consulting Genealogy Research Services